-I recently delivered a Training Workshop on behalf of Gert O’Rourke for Galway Rural Development.
-As the session concluded, I shared my format for a One Page Marketing Plan– the 2 page pdf is free to download!
+I recently delivered a Training Workshop on Marketing.
+As the session concluded, I shared my format for a One Page Marketing plan – both options are free to download!

 The One Page Marketing Plan is precisely that – there should be no need to go beyond one page.
 It contains 7 elements:

-SMART goals relating to key milestones in terms of Revenue, First Customers, Product Development or Route to market etc. Key is to include numbers and dates so that you can be clear when goal to be achieved (for more see my blogpost ‘Setting Smarter Goals for 2013).
+SMART goals relating to key milestones in terms of Revenue, First Customers, Product Development or Route to market etc. Key is to include numbers and dates so that you can be clear when the goal to be achieved (for more see my blogpost ‘Setting Smarter Goals).
 For this one page plan which covers maybe 6 to 12 months, Three goals can be enough.

 Reference Customers /Segments